tytydraco/yessleep/out/I_found_a_train_that_leaves_at_25_AM.md

 -You're in a suit, so I assume you have a pretty good job.
 You must have made really bad financial decisions to end up broke like that.

--Okay, can you shut the fuck up-- As the sentence exited my mouth, I opened my eyes and realized I was not talking to homeless man.
+-Okay, can you shut the fuck up-- As the sentence exited my mouth, I opened my eyes and realized I was not talking to fred.
 I was talking to a very colorful Clown with a flowery bowl hat.

 -Why...why are you dressed like a Clown?
 I questionned, confused and concerned. -Why not, exclamed the smilling flower on his hat?
 But you did not answer my question about your financial situation.
 What happened?